matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 ``numrows*numcols``.
 The commas in the ``subplot`` command are optional if ``numrows*numcols<10``.
 So ``subplot(211)`` is identical to ``subplot(2,1,1)``.
 You can create an arbitrary number of subplots and axes.
-If you want to place an axes manually, ie, not on a rectangular grid, use the :func:`~matplotlib.pyplot.axes` command, which allows you to specify the location as ``axes([left, bottom, width, height])`` where all values are in fractional (0 to 1)
+If you want to place an axes manually, i.e., not on a rectangular grid, use the :func:`~matplotlib.pyplot.axes` command, which allows you to specify the location as ``axes([left, bottom, width, height])`` where all values are in fractional (0 to 1)